The Palmenhaus in the Schönbrunn Palace gardens is a giant steel and glass palm house over 110m long, 28m wide and over 25m high.

-- Built in 1882 during the reign of Emperor Franz Joseph
+- Built in 1882 under Emperor Franz Joseph

-- Be sure to take all the paths inside for little surprises
+- Take all the paths inside for little surprises

 Inside the palm house

-After you pass through the main entrance of the palm house, you find yourself in the middle section (the largest) consisting of a temperate, Mediterranean climate with suitable specimens.
+After you pass through the main entrance, you find yourself in the middle section (the largest) consisting of a temperate, Mediterranean climate with suitable specimens.

 Go to the right to eventually reach the tropical section at one end of the building.
 Or go left to eventually reach the “cold” section at the other end.